acosgames/acosgames.github.io/docs/server.md

 You are also limited to **100ms** computation time for game-server code execution.
 This means that your game rooms will be killed if you exceed the 100ms limitation.
 Please take care to optimize as needed.

+Only pure JavaScript code is allowed from `npm` packages.
+The server code will be bundled into a single `server.bundle.dev.js` for local development and `server.bundle.js` for production deployment.

-In deployment, the bundle filename will be tagged automatically with a version number.
+In deployment, the bundle filename will be tagged automatically by ACOS with a version number.
 This allows the ACOS platform to let you choose a version number to make active on production.
 This also helps optimize caching on our servers.

 ---